-Privacy Browser 2.13 has been released.
+Privacy Browser Android 2.13 was released on 29 October 2018.
 There is now an activity for exporting and importing settings and bookmarks.
 Both Privacy Browser and Privacy Browser Free use the same format, so backed up settings can be used to migrate between the two.
 There is a page that has more detailed information on the database format.
 Note that in future releases it will be possible to encrypt the exports and automate the export and import process, which will allow for syncing of settings across devices.

 This release adds the Read Storage permission, which allows Privacy Browser to import files from public directories.
 On Android Marshmallow (6.0) and newer, this permission is only available if the user grants it.
 If it is denied, app directories can still be used.
 This is the last permission I am currently planning on adding to Privacy Browser.

 This release switches the default URL scheme from HTTP to HTTPS.
 For URLs that are entered into the URL bar at the top of the screen, in the past, if no protocol was specified,

 http:// would be added to the beginning of the URL.
 Now,